 Those warnings you see can’t provide any insight into the risk (or probability) that a product contains traces of an allergen because there are no guidelines for how they should be worded and when they should be used.

 Likewise, the absence of such a warning does not mean the product is safe from containing traces of the allergen.

-SnackSafely.com can help you in two ways.
-If you are concerned about peanuts, tree nuts and/or the Top 8 allergens, you can consult the Safe Snack Guide – our continuously updated guide to foods (not just snacks) – and stick to the items with green symbols.
+SnackSafely.com can help you.
+If you are concerned with peanuts, tree nuts and/or the Top 8 allergens, you can consult the Safe Snack Guide – our continuously updated guide to foods (not just snacks) – and stick to the items with green symbols.
 These items are from manufacturers that specifically market their products as free of peanuts and tree nuts (in the case of the green checkmark) or the Top 8 allergens (denoted by a green 8 symbol.)
 And you can click any such entry to see details of how that product is manufactured with respect to the 11 allergens we track.

 Here is an example of a typical Allergence listing: